WATER-PEPPER

 Click on each photo thumbnail to enlarge.

-This species is abundant on the floodplain near water in Fontenelle Forest, and presumably in the same habitat in Neale Woods as well.
-The flowers bloom from July through October – the images shown here were taken in early October.
+This species is uncommon on the floodplain in near water in Fontenelle Forest.
+It has not been documented, but is likely at Neale Woods.
+The flowers bloom from July through October – images shown here were taken in early October.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.